-Note that all applicants will be subject to a background check process.
-The bBackground screeningcheck is in place to protect the public interest in the allocation of critical Internet resources, and ICANN reserves the right to deny an otherwise qualified application, or to contact the applicant with additional questions, based on the information obtained in the background screening processcheck.
+Background screening is in place to protect the public interest in the allocation of critical Internet resources, and ICANN reserves the right to deny an otherwise qualified application, or to contact the applicant with additional questions, based on the information obtained in the background screening process.

-Applicants with confirmed convictions of the types listed in (a) - (k) below will be automatically disqualified from the program.
+In the absence of exceptional circumstances, applications from any entity with or including any individual Applicants with confirmed convictions of the types listed in (a) - (mk) below will be automatically disqualified from the program.

-Circumstances where ICANN may deny an otherwise qualified application include, but are not limited to instances where the applicant, or any individual named in the application partner, officer, director, or manager, or any person or entity owning (or beneficially owning) fifteen percent or more of the applicant:
+Circumstances where ICANN may deny an otherwise qualified application include, but are not limited to instances where the applicant, or any individual named in the application:

-- a. within the past ten years, has been convicted of a felony, or of a misdemeanor related to financial or corporate governance activities, or has been judged by a court to have committed fraud or breach of fiduciary duty, or has been the subject of a judicial determination that ICANN deemed as the substantive equivalent of any of these; - within the past ten years, has been disciplined by any government or industry regulatory body for conduct involving dishonesty or misuse of the funds of others; - within the past ten years has been convicted of any willful tax-related fraud or willful evasion of tax liabilities; - d. within the past ten years has been convicted of perjury, forswearing, failing to cooperate with a law enforcement investigation, or making false statements to a law enforcement agency or representative;
+- a. within the past ten years, has been convicted of any crimea felony, or of a misdemeanor related to financial or corporate governance activities, or has been judged by a court to have committed fraud or breach of fiduciary duty, or has been the subject of a judicial determination that ICANN deemed as the substantive equivalent of any of these; - within the past ten years, has been disciplined by any government or industry regulatory body for conduct involving dishonesty or misuse of the funds of others; - within the past ten years has been convicted of any willful tax-related fraud or willful evasion of tax liabilities; - d. within the past ten years has been convicted of perjury, forswearing, failing to cooperate with a law enforcement investigation, or making false statements to